tanvirtazwar/Project_NZWalks/README.md

 # New Zealand Walks & Regions API
 ## Project

-This project provides a RESTful web API built using ASP.NET Core (.NET 8), Entity Framework Core (EF Core), and SQL Server.
+This project provides a RESTful web API built using *ASP.NET Core (.NET 8)*, *Entity Framework Core (EF Core)*, and *SQL Server*.
 It empowers clients to manage data on New Zealand walks and regions, enabling them to:

 - **Access** existing walk and region information